browserengineering/book/book/chrome.md

     self.canvas.create_line(55 + w, 55, 55 + w, 85)
 ```

-Next, when the address bar is focused, you should be able to type in a
+Next, when the address bar is focused, we need to support typing in a
 URL.
-In Tk, you can bind to `<Key>` and access the letter typed with
+In Tk, you can bind to `<Key>` to capture all key presses.
+The
-the event object's `char` field:
+event object's `char` field contains the character the user typed:

 ``` {.python}
 class Browser: